UH-SERG/oseql-trojan-identification-experiments/README.md

  2. For clone detection, make sure to use a `test.txt` file with extra columns indicating whether the two input samples are clean or poisoned, and also make sure `data_has_extra_cols` in configs.py is set to `True`.

-## Using `model_anacomp`
+## <a name="anacomp"></a> Model Parameter Analysis

+You may do model parameter analysis using the `model_anacomp` module.
 This module allows you to analyze (e.g., get weights and architecture), and change (e.g., zero out bias parameters) any loaded model.
 Just implement `anacomp_run()` API provided in the `model_anacomp/utils.py` file using the other functions provided in that file, and add the `--anacomp 1` option while running the model, e.g., as follows:

 ```
 python run_exp.py --model_tag codebert --task concode --sub_task none --anacomp 1